TheHerjei/termux-send-location/README.md

 # termux-send-location

 Simple script to send gps (or network retrieved) position to someone through SMS.
+The scope was to ave a quick way to send position in case of real need to someone reliable.
+For this reason the phone numbers are "hard coded" inside the script.

 ## Dependencies
 Android apps needed: